daveebbelaar/langchain-experiments/README.md

 ```

-4. Commit and push the changes to GitHub to trigger the deployment action.
+4. **Deploy**: Commit and push the changes to GitHub to trigger the deployment action.
 Reference the Azure Log Stream for debugging.

 After making these changes, your Python file will be ready to run on Azure, and your Slack bot will have improved security through request verification.
 In the next section, we will discuss updating the Slack App Event Subscription with the new Azure URL.